2012 North Dakota elections

 The state of North Dakota held a series of elections on November 6, 2012.
-In addition to selecting presidential electors, North Dakotan voters selected one of its two United States Senators and its lone United States Representative, as well as seven statewide executive officers and one Supreme Court Justice.
+In addition to selecting presidential electors, North Dakota voters selected one of its two United States Senators and its lone United States Representative, as well as seven statewide executive officers and one Supreme Court Justice.
 Primary elections were held on June 12, 2012.

 United States President and Vice President

 North Dakota voters chose three electors to represent them in the Electoral College via a popular vote.
 Voters selected the Republican challengers, former Massachusetts Governor Mitt Romney and Congressman Paul Ryan, over the Democratic incumbent President Barack Obama and Vice President Joe Biden.